brandonbloom/waet/doc/design-notes.md

 ### Indices & Type Uses

-Unlike WAT, wabt-clj's Sexpr syntax does not support numeric indices.
-Symbolic ids are required everwhere an index is expected.
+Unlike WAT, wabt-clj's Sexpr syntax does not support numeric indices wherever symbolic ids are allowed.
+Only funcs and locals permit referencing by index.

-With respect to `typeuse` forms, the spec describes a sort of hash-cons scheme for types without an accompanying index.
+In describing `typeuse` forms, the spec requires a sort of hash-cons scheme for implicitly defined types.
 It says that "the smallest existing type index whose definition in the current module is the function type" is used as the associated index.
 It also says that "If no such index exists, then a new type definition [...] is inserted at the end of the module."

 This design forces an additional AST pass (WABT calls it `ResolveFuncTypes`) to find these types and append their definitions.
 Since wabt-clj disallows